rowan-sl/dmm/README.md

 in `~/music`, run `dmm download playlist 'example'`. the download command will search for that name (it can be incomplete) and download that playlists tracks. you can also use `dmm download all` to download all playlists at once.

-Now that it is downloaded, you can play it. run `dmm player 'example'` to launch the player.
+Now that it is downloaded, you can play it. run `dmm player` to launch the player.

 In the center you can see a list of the tracks in the current playlist.
 You can use `j` and `k` to scroll down this list, and `enter` to play a track.

+also see [the UI guide](#31-music-player-ui) for more details.

 *All of these keybindings and more are listed on the lower left!*